InfuseAI/primehub-site/docs/model-deployment-language-wrapper-reusable-base-image.md

 ### Verify the Model Image

-In order to verify the image, you can run it:
+To verify the image, you can run it:
 ```bash
 docker run -p 5000:5000 --rm tensorflow2-prepackage-model
 ```